However, St Christopher's school is also fortunate to have some

 JOINING ST CHRISTOPHER'S - YOUR NEXT STEP

 Children may enter St Christopher's at any age.
-The youngest children are usually approaching
+The youngest children

 their third birthday, and the oldest children are